iFork/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ```

-Current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-1), branch <i>part5-1</i>.
+Current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-1), branch *part5-1*.

 The login form is handled the same way we handled forms in
 [part 2](/en/part2/forms).
-The app state has fields for  <i>username</i> and <i>password</i> to store the data from the form.
-The form fields have event handlers, which synchronize changes in the field to the state of the <i>App</i> component.
-The event handlers are simple: An object is given to them as a parameter, and they destructure the field <i>target</i> from the object and save its value to the state.
+The app state has fields for  *username* and *password* to store the data from the form.
+The form fields have event handlers, which synchronize changes in the field to the state of the *App* component.
+The event handlers are simple: An object is given to them as a parameter, and they destructure the field *target* from the object and save its value to the state.

 ```js
 ({ target }) => setUsername(target.value)
 ```

-The method _handleLogin_, which is  responsible for handling the data in the form, is yet to be implemented.
+The method `handleLogin`, which is  responsible for handling the data in the form, is yet to be implemented.

-Logging in is done by sending an HTTP POST request to server address <i>api/login</i>.
-Let's separate the code responsible for this request to its own module, to file <i>services/login.js</i>.
+Logging in is done by sending an HTTP POST request to server address *api/login*.
+Let's separate the code responsible for this request to its own module, to file *services/login.js*.

-We'll use <i>async/await</i> syntax instead of promises for the HTTP request:
+We'll use *async/await* syntax instead of promises for the HTTP request:

 ```js
 import axios from 'axios'